ictgtvt/ictgtvt.github.io/about.md

 permalink: /about/
 ---

-"Rich-information videos offer deep learning, but unlike articles, they can't be skimmed for quick comprehension."
+"Rich-information videos offer deep learning, but unlike reading, they can't be skimmed for quick comprehension."